 This new user still does not have access to the database you created earlier.
-For that you will need to add the user to the database and give them permissions to perform all actions.
+For that, you will need to add the user to the database and give them permission to perform all actions.

-On the same MySQL Databases page in your cPanel account, scroll down to ‘Add User to a Database’ section.
-Select the database user you created from the dropdown menu next to user, then select database, and click on the add button.
+On the same MySQL Databases page in your cPanel account, scroll down to the ‘Add User to a Database’ section.
+Select the database user you created from the dropdown menu next to the user, then select a database, and click on the add button.